On finite groups acting on a connected sum of 3-manifolds S^2 \times S^1

-{\bf Theorem 1.} {\sl A finite group $G$ acts on a closed handle $H_g$ of genus $g$ if and only if there is a finite graph of finite groups $\G$ in normal form associated to a handle orbifold $\H$, and a surjection $\phi: \pi_1\G \to G$ which is injective on the vertex groups such that
+{\bf Theorem 2.} {\sl A finite group $G$ acts on a closed handle $H_g$ of genus $g$ if and only if there is a finite graph of finite groups $\G$ in normal form associated to a handle-orbifold $\H$, and a surjection $\phi: \pi_1\G \to G$ which is injective on the vertex groups such that

-Moreover, the induced action of $G$ on the fundamental group of $H_g$ is faithful if and only if $\pi_1\G$ has no nontrivial finite normal subgroups.}
+The induced action of $G$ on the fundamental group of $H_g$ is faithful if and only if $\pi_1\G$ has no nontrivial finite normal subgroups.}

-We refer to the second part of the proof of Theorem 2 i) and to section 4 for explicit examples illustrating Theorem 1.